12.6 Readiness Thresholds and Exam-Day Pacing

 Key Takeaways

-• Readiness thresholds are personal study benchmarks, not official NBCC passing scores.
+• Readiness thresholds are personal process benchmarks, not official NBCC passing scores, which are set by criterion-referenced standard setting and can vary slightly by form due to equating.

-• A ready candidate can complete a long timed simulation, explain rationales, update case formulations, and recover from difficult items.
+• A ready candidate can complete a full timed simulation, explain rationales, update case formulations across segments, and recover from hard items.

-• The final readiness check should emphasize process reliability over confidence alone.
+• The readiness check should emphasize repeatable process reliability over feeling calm or chasing a predicted score.

 Measuring Process Readiness Without Inventing A Score